MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

     If some of the changes in this set of tickets have already been committed then see steps 2 and 4 below on how to include those changes in your testing.
 This is instead of the steps described above.

-    e.g. If JULES changes have been committed and the revision number modified in rose-suite.conf then the working copy no longer needs supplying as a `source` to the UM testing.

 .. _committinglinked: